 State-by-State Reports: President Obama's Plan to Cut Carbon Pollution and Prepare for Consequences of Climate Change

-Ed. note: Find state-by-state reports about the impacts of extreme weather and carbon pollution here.
+Ed. note: Find the latest state-by-state reports about the impacts of extreme weather and carbon pollution here.

 On Tuesday, President Obama laid out his comprehensive plan to cut carbon pollution, prepare our country for the impacts of climate change, and lead global efforts to fight it.